microsoft/code-with-engineering-playbook/code-reviews/recipes/Bash.md

 # ... implementation of my_script here can assume that all of its dependencies exist since it's always running in Docker ...
 ```

+## Code Review Checklist

+In addition to the [Code Review Checklist](../readme.md) you should also look for these bash specific code review items

+> TODO: Add checklist